AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/style-image-reference/index.md

 export FIREFLY_ACCESS_TOKEN=yourAccessTokenAsdf123
 ```

-Next, right click on the image of the mountain and save it to your computer's Desktop.
+Next, save the image of the mountain to your computer's Desktop.

 Next, upload your saved image to Firefly's storage API: